ligurio/luzer/docs/usage.md

 ### Fuzzing targets

-In general, `luzer` has an ability to write fuzzing tests for a Lua functions.
+In general, `luzer` has an ability to write fuzzing tests for Lua functions.
-However, steps may depend on implementation of function under test.
-Let's consider a three cases:
+However, steps may depend on the implementation of the function under test.
+Consider three cases:

 - Fuzzing a Lua function implemented in Lua
 - Fuzzing a Lua function implemented in Lua C